praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 * `by=name,from=alice` Retrieve a page worth of elements from the collection based on the ascending order of their name field, starting at the first value after "alice".
 * `page=1,total_count=true` Retrieve the first page of elements from the collection (page-based unknown sorting), and include the total count in the Total-Count header.

 Note: These example values are presented in the raw syntax, but they will all need to be properly encoded when passed in the query string parameters.
-For example: pagination=page%3D1%2Ctotal_count%3Dtrue
+For example: `pagination=page%3D1%2Ctotal_count%3Dtrue`

 ### Ordering

 Endpoint actions that provide the order parameter allow you to specify the order with which the collection will be presented.
-Built-in sorting supports a syntax inpired by the JSON-API specification.
+Built-in sorting supports a syntax inspired by the JSON-API specification.
 It allows you to sort by multiple fields to resolve tie-breakers, and each field can be defined with a `-` or `+` sign to indicate descending or ascending order.
 The lack of sign defaults to ascending order.

 Here are some handy examples:

 * `-id`: Sort by the values of the id field, in descending order
 * `name,-start_date,id`: Sort by name values, then by descending order of start_date, and finally by id

-The names to fields to sort must be valid attributes in the associated media type, or the request will fail with a validation error.
+The names of the fields to sort must be valid attributes in the associated media type, or the request will fail with a validation error.

 You can also restrict which fields you allow to sort by, by using the `by_fields` definition when you're declaring the `OrderingParams` parameter.
-Here's how to do it if you only want to only allow sorting by `id` or `name` for your users:
+Here's how to do it if you want to only allow sorting by `id` or `name` for your users:

 ```ruby
   attribute :order, Praxis::Extensions::Pagination::OrderingParams.for(MediaTypes::Post) do